Banggai Islands Regency

 The Banggai Archipelago (Kepulauan Banggai) is a group of islands located at the far eastern end of Central Sulawesi, Indonesia.
 It makes up a regency (kabupaten) of Central Sulawesi Province of Indonesia, created on 4 October 1999 by splitting the existing Banggai Regency into a residual Banggai Regency situated on the mainland of Sulawesi (capital, Luwuk) and a new Banggai Islands Regency (Kabupaten Banggai Kepulauan) then comprising the entire archipelago (with its capital at Banggai town).
 On 14 December 2012 a splitting of the Banggai Islands archipelago took place with the removal of the more southerly seven districts (including Banggai Island itself, together with smaller islands to its southwest and southeast) from the 13-year-old regency to form a separate Banggai Laut Regency.

-The reduced Banggai Islands Regency thus consists almost entirely of the main island of Peleng, together with various small offshore islands, of which the largest is Bangkalan Island off the north coast of Peleng.
-It covers an area of 2,488.79 km^{2} and had a population of 109,384 at the 2010 census and 120,142 at the 2020 census; the official population estimate as at mid 2024 was 130,008 (comprising 65,973 males and 64,035 females).
+The reduced Banggai Islands Regency thus consists solely of the main island of Peleng, the most northern of the Banggai Islands, together with various small offshore islands (of which the largest are Bangkalan and Bakamanpauno Islands off the north coast of Peleng).
+The regency covers a land area of 2,488.79 km^{2} and had a population of 109,384 at the 2010 census and 120,142 at the 2020 census; the official population estimate as at mid 2025 was 131,682 (comprising 66,810 males and 64,872 females).
 The archipelago is surrounded by the Banda Sea's Gulf of Tolo (Teluk Tolo), and the Molucca Sea.
 The Peleng Straits (Selat Peleng) separate Peleng from the mainland of Sulawesi.

 Administrative districts

-The Banggai Islands Regency is divided into twelve districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The Banggai Islands Regency is divided into twelve districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the location of the district headquarters, the numbers of administrative villages (totalling 141 rural desa and 3 urban kelurahan) and of offshore islands in each district, and its postal codes.